segmentio/analytics-react-native/packages/plugins/plugin-device-token/README.md

 ### updatePermission()

-iOS builds require a user to give explicit permission to retrieve the APNS value.
-This plugin only checks to see if permission has been authorized.
+ This plugin only checks to see if permission has been authorized, it does not ask for permissions.
 You will need to handle permission requests yourself.
 Once permission has been granted you can call the `updatePermission()` method to begin collecting the device token.

 ```ts
 import messaging from '@react-native-firebase/messaging';